 The best way to travel in Jerusalem on a budget is to shop and eat like a local at the Machane Yehuda Market, which can be visited on your own or on a tour.
 This market is a landmark in itself and is brimming with local produce, eateries, homeware, clothes, and local art – all at affordable prices.

 Also referred to as “the shuk”, Machane Yehuda Market dates back to the Ottoman period when it first opened.
 The market has since been a hub for local merchants and it has developed into a thriving shopping destination.
 It is one of the best ways to uncover the culture of the city and to sample a wide range of local dishes.
 If you need to find affordable gifts then there are plenty of handmade accessories and souvenirs to choose from on Jerusalem’s most popular market.

 Free walking Tours in the Old City

 There is no better way to explore the city of Jerusalem than by foot.
 Aside from saving lots of money, you will also see more of what this diverse city has to offer.
-Most hotels and hostels will have a city map to help you navigate from A to B. Another option is to join a free guided walking tour of the city which can be booked in advance online.
+Most hotels and hostels will have a city map to help you navigate from point A to point B. Another option is to join a free guided walking tour of the city, which can be booked in advance online.
 Notable sites in the city include the Church of the Holy Sepulchre, the Western Wall, and the Temple Mount.
 Once you are in the Old City it is very easy to walk around and admire the architecture and culture of this historic neighborhood.